Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 9.3 · Verification & Comparison Report

 Produced by verify.py (Stage 6) and comparison_report.py (Stage 7) over the full 100 harmful + 100 harmless OOD test prompts.
-The headline summary — pass rate and mean latency for each of the three conditions, on each prompt category:
+The report opens with a headline summary — pass rate and mean latency for each of the three conditions, on each prompt category:

-On harmful prompts: the abliterated model now complies with 94/100 (vs. the original's 2/100 compliance — i.e. 98/100 refused), confirming the ablation is effective; the Constitutional Classifier++ then blocks 99/100, restoring safety at roughly 60% lower latency than the original model's own refusals, because most of that budget goes to the near-free FastGate stage rather than a full generation:
+The abliterated model complies with 94/100 prompts the original refused 99/100 of — the ablation is effective.
+The Constitutional Classifier++ then blocks 99/100, restoring safety at ~64% lower latency than the original model's own refusals, since a blocked prompt costs a 17 ms FastGate probe plus a short verdict instead of a full generation:

 Every prompt and every model/classifier response in both tables is click-to-expand in the live, filterable report: